Rapidnack/PigpiodIfTest/README.md

 When adding Rapidnack.Net/PiGpiodIf.cs to your project, please also copy Rapidnack.Net/TcpConnection.cs.
 And please refer to Rapidnack.Net/XPiGpiodIf.cs for how to use each methods.

+# Licence

+Like pigpio, this software is released under the Unlicense, see LICENSE.

 # Authors

 Rapidnack